-With just the simple addition of a bit of jalapeño pepper and a splash of Grand Marnier, this familiar Thanksgiving cranberry relish recipe becomes a sassy salsa.
+With just the simple addition of a little jalapeño pepper and a splash of Grand Marnier, this familiar Thanksgiving cranberry relish recipe becomes a sassy salsa.
 Trust me, your turkey will be tapping its drumsticks with delight.–Patrick O’Connell

 We’re not certain whether, technically speaking this recipe is actually a relish or a salsa or a sauce.
-What matters most to us isn’t so much the semantics of the recipe but the ridiculous ease with which it comes together.
+What matters most to us isn’t so much the semantics of the recipe’s name, but the ridiculous ease with which the recipe comes together.
 Seriously.
-We’re talking less than five-minutes of effort for a stunning little side that elicits a chorus of oohs and aahs at the table.
+We’re talking maybe five minutes effort for a stunning side certain to elicit a chorus of oohs and aahs at your table.
 Takes a little pressure off the turkey, doesn’t it?
+So much for semantics.

-- 1 small thin-skinned navel orange, washed, halved, seeded, and coarsely chopped
+- 1 small thin-skinned navel orange unpeeled, washed, halved, seeded, and coarsely chopped

-- 1/2 to 1 small jalapeno chili pepper, seeded and coarsely chopped (optional)
+- 1/2 to 1 small jalapeño chile pepper seeded and coarsely chopped (optional)

 - 1 to 2 tablespoons Grand Marnier (or other orange-flavored liqueur)

-- 1. If using fresh cranberries, spread them on a large plate or rimmed baking sheet and freeze for at least 1 hour.
+- If using fresh cranberries, spread them on a large plate or rimmed baking sheet and freeze for at least 1 hour.
 If using frozen cranberries, keep them in the freezer until you need them.

-- 2. In a food processor fitted with a metal blade or a blender, pulse the frozen cranberries, the orange (yes, the peel as well as the segments), and the jalapeño, if using, until evenly and finely chopped.
-Transfer the mixture to a bowl, add the sugar and Grand Marnier, and stir to combine.
+- In a food processor fitted with a metal blade or a blender, pulse the frozen cranberries, the orange (yes, the peel as well as the segments), and the jalapeño, if using, until evenly and finely chopped.
+Transfer the mixture to a bowl, add sugar to taste and Grand Marnier, and stir to combine.

-- 3. Cover and refrigerate the relish for at least 24 hours to allow the flavors to meld.
-(You can refrigerate it for up to 5 days.)
+- Cover and refrigerate the relish for at least 24 hours to allow the flavors to meld.
+(You can refrigerate the relish for up to 5 days.)
 Taste and adjust the amount of sugar and Grand Marnier accordingly.
 Serve cold.